 In 2001, Wendy searched the country for the best place to live and raise a family.
 The place she chose was Stafford County.
 Wendy moved her young family from the west coast in 2001 because of the opportunities, schools, and quality of life in Stafford County.

-Wendy is a small business owner and is currently serving as Chief Operations Officer for a defense contractor and technology company.
-She is married to Dirk Maurer and is a parent of three children.
-They reside in the Berkshire neighborhood of Stafford County.
+Wendy is currently serving as Chief Operating Officer for GCubed Technology here in Stafford County.
+She is married to Dirk Maurer and the mother of three children.

 As the Rock Hill District representative for the Stafford County Board of Supervisors, I want you to know what issues are most important to me.
 More importantly, I would like to hear from you as to what issues you think should be addressed in the Rock Hill District.
 Take my survey to share your thoughts.